Tracial approximate divisibility and stable rank one: Stable rank one

-M. R\o rdam showed that every unital simple ${\cal Z}$-stable \CA\, is either purely infinite, or has stable rank one (see \cite{Rordam-2004-Jiang-Su-stable}).
+R\o rdam showed that every unital simple ${\cal Z}$-stable \CA\, is either purely infinite, or has stable rank one (see \cite{Rordam-2004-Jiang-Su-stable}).
 In \cite{Rlz}, L. Robert showed that every stably projectionless simple ${\cal Z}$-stable \CA\, has almost stable rank one and left open whether it actually has stable rank one.
-The following corollary answers the question.
+The following corollary answers his question affirmatively.

 \begin{cor} Let $A$ be a simple ${\cal Z}$-stable \CA. Then $A$ is either purely infinite or has stable rank one. \end{cor}